 Please click here for information on the application procedure.

 For more information about the procedure please also have a look inside the PhD in Practice Curriculum: here.

 The application has to be in English.

-The basic requirement for every application is a university degree (MA, MFA, diploma level).
+The basic requirement for every application is a degree (MA, MFA, diploma level) from a recognized/accredited university.
 If you are not sure whether your degree is accepted, please contact the “Studienabteilung” of the Academy (Studienabteilung@akbild.ac.at).
-The program is particularly interested in participants, who have already acquired experiences as practitioners.
+The program is particularly interested in participants who have already acquired experience as practitioners.
 We generally consider it to be of some advantage if you finished your studies already a while ago and had the chance to work in fields outside of the academic environment in which you studied.

 For the application, you are asked to hand in a project proposal, we recommend that this proposal is more than a rough draft.
 This proposal is the key object of discussion in case you will be invited for an interview by the admission commission.